ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 - Electrical Tape

 ### Steps
 I´m following @[<cite>How to Wrap Handlebars for Road Bikes</cite>](https://youtu.be/5MzIiv7pewE){}.
-Because I´m using Pro Race Comfort Bartape with an adhesive silicone strip re-wrapping to get the perfect result is no issue.
+Because I´m using Pro Race Comfort Bartape with an adhesive silicone strip rewrapping to get the perfect result is no issue.
 The tape could be a little bit longer.
 Unfortunately I cannot install the Wolf Tooth Bar End Plugs because they do not stay in place which might be because the bartape is a bit thicker.
 The plugs that come with the Pro Race Comfort bartape are working fine instead.

 <figure>
 <img src="/img/strael/wolf-tooth-bar-end-plugs.jpg" alt="A hand holding the Wolf Tooth Bar End Plugs">